 While Invisalign braces are, no doubt, an effective solution, know that you should be prepared for treatment that lasts 12 months or more depending on individual needs.
 For a good success rate, you must take the proper precautions like wearing the braces for the recommended number of hours a day.
 You’ll also have to follow your dentist’s instructions carefully and maintain proper dental hygiene or risk infections.

 Are you unsure about whether or not Invisalign braces are a great choice for you?
 Stop by at the Macleod Dental Trail clinic and request an appointment with Dr. Jennifer Silver.
 After conducting the necessary examinations and diagnostics, she’ll give you practical advice about the suitability.
 You’ll also receive information about what to expect and how long the treatment will take.
-You can contact us online by clicking on this page and filling the form.
+You can get in touch with us online by clicking on the Contact Us page and filling the form.
 If you would prefer to make inquiries over the phone, call us on this number: (403) 253-1248.
 We welcome your questions!

 - The effectiveness of the Invisalign appliance in extraction cases using the ABO model grading system: a multicenter randomized controlled trial